Daddy-anish/fraud-or-not/pseudocode .md

 models = [bert_model, xlnet_model, roberta_model]
 tokenizers = [bert_tokenizer, xlnet_tokenizer, roberta_tokenizer]

-# Assuming 'output.txt' is in the same directory as the models
 result = count_dark_patterns("./output.txt", models, tokenizers)

 if result is not None: